Tinnitus

 Sudden Hearing Loss

-Hearing loss is often combined with tinnutis; sometimes these noises remain even after healing.
+Hearing loss is often combined with tinnitus; sometimes these noises remain even after healing.

 Morbus Meniere